milanperera1993/back-office/README.md

 ## Core Features

 - **User Authentication:**
-  Login to the back office using your email and password (it should be a valid email and any password).
+  Login to the back office using your email and password (the login functionality is purely mocked, however the form is validated).
 Users can also log out to clear their session and any state (such as the last modified product).

 - **Category Navigation:**
-  View and navigate a product category tree to quickly filter products by category.
+  View and navigate a product category tree displayed in a drawer.
+It can ideally cater to nested sub-categories.

 - **Product Listing:**
   See a list of products in a selected category with configurable pagination (5, 10, 20, or 50 products per page).